FastyBird/web-server-plugin/docs/en/index.md

 ## Running server

 To be able to start server, you have to create an entrypoint for console.
-It is a simple script that loads the DI container and fires `FastyBird\WebServer\Application\ConsoleApplication::run`.
+It is a simple script that loads the DI container and fires `FastyBird\WebServer\Application\Console::run`.

 You can copy & paste it to your project, for example to `<app_root>/bin/console`.